grew-nlp/grew_doc/content/grew_match/install.md

 ### Configuring the `corpusbank`

-The set of corpora to be served is described in a folder called `corpusbank` which contains JSON files.
+The set of corpora to be served is described in a folder called `corpusbank`, which contains JSON files.

 ```
 mkdir $GREW_MATCH_DIR/corpusbank
 ```

-In this new folder, add the JSON file `pud.json`:
+In this new folder, create the JSON file `pud.json` with the following content:

 ```json_alt
 [